 Meeting facilities on the second floor may be rented for special events such as dances, banquets, and conferences.
 The Ballroom has complete light and sound capabilities and accommodates up to 500 people.
 "Classic-Fare Catering" is the exclusive caterer for all events held in the Union and delivers to other campus locations.
 Meeting rooms on the third and fourth floors are free to all registered student organizations for regularly scheduled meetings and events.

 Other services include:

-U.S. Post Office (substation) Public copy machine
+U.S. Post Office (substation)

-Notary Public Western Union
+Notary Public

-Money Orders Faxing Service
+Money Orders

-Barber/hairstyling shop Barter & ride boards
+Barber/hairstyling shop

-barber/nairstyning snop Darter & ride boards